Clinton Hart

-Clinton Glenn Hart (born July 20, 1977) is a former American football safety in the National Football League (NFL) for the Philadelphia Eagles, San Diego Chargers, and St. Louis Rams.
+Clinton Glenn Hart (born July 20, 1977) is an American former professional football player who was a safety in the National Football League (NFL) for the Philadelphia Eagles, San Diego Chargers, and St. Louis Rams.
 He also was a member of the Tallahassee Thunder, Tampa Bay Storm, Rhein Fire, Amsterdam Admirals and Omaha Nighthawks of the United Football League (UFL).
 He played college baseball at Central Florida.

 Early years

 Hart attended South Sumter, where he practiced football and baseball.
 In football, he was the team's starter at quarterback and safety.

-Because of his SAT low score, he didn't receive football college scholarships offers except for an interest to play college football at UCF, he turned it downed instead deciding to play baseball at Central Florida.
+Because of his SAT low score, he didn't receive football college scholarships offers except for an interest to play college football at Central Florida, he turned it downed instead deciding to play baseball at Central Florida.
 He did not play college football.
 He was selected by the Anaheim Angels in the 32nd round of the 2000 Major League Baseball Draft.

 Professional career

 Tampa Bay Storm

 After spending the 2000 season with the Tallahassee Thunder of the af2, Hart played defensive back and wide receiver for the Tampa Bay Storm of Arena Football League in 2001.
 He finished his only season in the AFL recording three interceptions and 69 tackles on defense and 24 receptions for 242 yards and touchdown on offense.